netsage-project/netsage-bumpchart-panel/README.md

 **Axis Header**: The Header for the vertical axis showing all the labels.
 In the example above, "Organization" is the header.

+**Tooltip text for value**: The text that will show up in the tooltip to describe the value.

+**Label Width**: The allotted right margin width.
+Labels that are too long to fit will be truncated.

 **Interval**: Whatever interval you set for your time series data will be the size of the bins for the bumpchart.
 In the example above, 2 weeks was chosen for the interval.